Israeli missile hits Iran, U.S. officials confirm

 Officials were tightlipped about the location or extent of the Israeli strike.
 When reached by CBS News, the Israeli Defense Forces had no comment on the attack.

+The Iranian state-run IRNA news agency said air defense batteries fired across several provinces.
+It did not elaborate on what caused the batteries to fire, though people across the area reported hearing the sounds.

-The Iranian state-run IRNA news agency said air defenses fired at a major airbase in Isfahan, which long has been home to Iran's fleet of American-made F-14 Tomcats — purchased before the 1979 Islamic Revolution.
+In particular, IRNA said air defenses fired at a major air base in Isfahan, which long has been home to Iran's fleet of American-made F-14 Tomcats — purchased before the 1979 Islamic Revolution.

 Isfahan also is home to sites associated with Iran's nuclear program, including its underground Natanz enrichment site, which has been repeatedly targeted by suspected Israeli attacks.
 However, state television described all sites in the area as "fully safe."